Keyfactor/remote-file-orchestrator/README.md

    </details>
 </details>
-&nbsp;

-<details><summary>RFPkcs12 (RFPkcs12)</summary>

 ### RFPkcs12

+<details><summary>Click to expand details</summary>

-The RFPkcs12 store type can be used to manage any PKCS#12 compliant file format INCLUDING java keystores of type PKCS12.
+The RFPkcs12 store type can be used to manage any `PKCS#12` compliant file format INCLUDING java keystores of type `PKCS12`.

-Use cases supported:
+Supported use cases :
 1. One-to-many trust entries - A trust entry is defined as a single certificate without a private key in a certificate store.
 Each trust entry MUST BE identified with a custom friendly name/alias.
 2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
 Each certificate MUST BE identified with a custom friendly name/alias.
 3. A mix of trust and key entries.
 Each entry MUST BE identified with a custom friendly name/alias.
 4. Single certificate stores with a blank/missing friendly name/alias.
 Any management add job will replace the current certificate entry and will keep the friendly name/alias blank.
 The Keyfactor Command certificate store will show the current certificate thumbprint as the entry's alias.

-Use cases not supported:
+Unsupported use cases:
 1. Multiple key and/or trust entries with a mix of existing and non existing friendly names/aliases.
 2. Multiple key and/or trust entries with blank friendly names/aliases